 There is also a list of supported Operating Systems at the above-mentioned link.
 You make your selection and then download.

 OK – when I’m working, instead of using the touchpad, I prefer a mouse with my laptop, so it’s nearly of no use to me, especially when I’m typing.
 Therefore, it is best to disable the touchpad of your laptop.
 Here are a few ways how you can disable laptop touchpad in Windows:

 1. Disable Laptop Touchpad via Control Panel

-This option is applicable to users not using the touchpad at all, as this way they can disable it once and for all.
+This option applies to users not using the touchpad at all, as this way they can disable it once and for all.
 For users who are just looking to disable it while typing, can use the freeware discussed below.

 Go to Mouse Properties via Control Panel.